Lionel-Rieg/CompCert/README.md

 Recherche en Informatique et en Automatique (INRIA) and AbsInt Angewandte Informatik GmbH.

+The additions are Copyright Grenoble-INP, CNRS and Kalray.

 ## Contact
 General discussions on CompCert take place on the